ozoidemi/ePaper_guest_dashboard/README.md

 The HA team specifically chose not to expose guest network passwords as sensors in the UniFi integration.
 There are good reasons for that decision.

-This project takes a different view: the password is already public the moment it's printed on a QR code on your wall — the only meaningful control is physical proximity, which is already required to use your guest network anyway.
+This project takes a different view: the password is already public the moment it's printed on a QR code on your wall — the only meaningful controls are physical and visual access, which are already required to use your guest network anyway.

 You do you.
 But know what you're signing up for.